IsmailOuazzani/Search-Image-By-Components/README.md

 # Shopify Developer Intern Challenge - Search elements in images

-For this project, I chose to build a "search elements in image" feature, which allows the user to search for images containing certain objects (a car, a cup, a laptop, etc).
+For this project, I chose to build a "search elements in image" feature, which allows the user to search for images containing specific objects (a car, a cup, a laptop, etc).

 ## How it works